MAHTEP/TEMOA-Europe/TEMOA_Europe_Results/README.txt

 Scenario n.
+0_nze_nuc- (presented in 'TEMOA-Europe: an open-source and open-data energy system optimization model for the analysis of the European energy mix', submitted to Energy, 2024):
+- Decreasing constraint on fission capacity according to historical trend
+- No cap on CO2 eq emissions
+- Carbon tax applied to industry and power sectors only

+Scenario n.
 1_bau:
-- Decreasing fission capacity (lines 21375-21381 in Temoa_Europe.sql)
+- Decreasing constraint on fission capacity according to historical trend

 - No cap on CO2 eq emissions
-- Carbon tax applied to industry and power sectors only (lines 15073-15167 in Temoa_Europe.sql)
+- Carbon tax applied to industry and power sectors only

 Scenario n.
 2_ct+_nuc-:
-- Decreasing fission capacity (lines 21375-21381 in Temoa_Europe.sql)
+- Decreasing constraint on fission capacity according to historical trend
 - No cap on CO2 eq emissions
-- Progressively increasing carbon tax applied to all sectors (lines 14886-15071 in Temoa_Europe.sql)
+- Progressively increasing carbon tax applied to all sectors

 Scenario n.
 3_ct+_nuc+:
-- Increasing fission capacity 2% p.a. (lines 21383-21389 in Temoa_Europe.sql)
+- Increasing fission capacity 2% p.a.
 - No cap on CO2 eq emissions
-- Progressively increasing carbon tax applied to all sectors (lines 14886-15071 in Temoa_Europe.sql)
+- Progressively increasing carbon tax applied to all sectors

 Scenario n.
 4_nze_ct+_nuc-:
-- Increasing fission capacity 2% p.a. (lines 21383-21389 in Temoa_Europe.sql)
+- Increasing fission capacity 2% p.a.
-- NZE CO2 eq emissions (lines 17749-17753 in Temoa_Europe.sql)
+- NZE CO2 eq emissions
-- Progressively increasing carbon tax applied to all sectors (lines 14886-15071 in Temoa_Europe.sql)
+- Progressively increasing carbon tax applied to all sectors

 Scenario n.
 5_nze_ct+_nuc+:
-- Decreasing fission capacity (lines 21375-21381 in Temoa_Europe.sql)
+- Decreasing fission capacity
-- NZE CO2 eq emissions (lines 17749-17753 in Temoa_Europe.sql)
+- NZE CO2 eq emissions
-- Progressively increasing carbon tax applied to all sectors (lines 14886-15071 in Temoa_Europe.sql)
+- Progressively increasing carbon tax applied to all sectors